Cwantic/Documentation/Python/Classes/solution.md

 Once the solution exists, you can retrieve the stresses on each [element](https://documentation.metapiping.com/Python/Classes/element.html) for a certain load case number (int) and a certain stress index (int) from getStressIDList (see § 8).

 getStresses() returns a list of Double.
 Two Double by element, one for the extremity 1 and one for the extremity 2.
-This list is ordered like the metal's elements but with twice the size.
+This list is ordered like the metal element list but with twice the size.

 ```python
 # Python script